 - Expansion opportunities: A subscription business offers the chance to earn additional revenue from existing customers.
 The cost of acquisition is usually a big marketing and sales expense.

-With all these benefits as a given, it’s unsurprising that a Gartner report estimates that by 2023, 75% of organizations selling direct to consumers will offer subscription services.
+With all these advantages as a given, it’s unsurprising that a Gartner report estimates that by 2023, 75% of organizations selling direct to consumers will offer subscription services.
 But the report also has a warning for new businesses looking to benefit from the subscription economy — only 20% of businesses will succeed in increasing customer retention.

 Enter the membership business model: a model that puts greater importance on communities and targeted, personalized products as a way of improving retention rates.